Neurology · Peripheral Neuropathy

 Pronator teres syndrome: proximal forearm tenderness

-Diabetic neuropathy: typically bilateral and stocking-glove distribution
+Diabetic polyneuropathy: symmetric, stocking-glove distribution

-De Quervain tenosynovitis: positive Finkelstein test
+De Quervain's tenosynovitis: positive Finkelstein's test